Stuycs-K/project03-final-09-muellerfgabaid/DEVLOG.md

 Wrote reconnect function that makes the winning client stay open for the new connection Updated server and client logic to use the new reconnect feature
 Time: 1.5hrs

+### 2025-01-20 - Final Bug Fixes
+Fixed issue where invalid usernames would create segfaults Fixed issue where if both clients typed scissors then it would not result in a tie General testing of code
+Time: 35mins